Robert Nozick’s Political Philosophy

 Nozick distances himself from a Lockean labor-mixing account of just initial holdings by jokingly asking whether one comes to own the ocean by pouring one’s can of tomato juice into it (175).
 And, in the passage above, he carefully avoids saying that the operation of any patterned doctrine infringes upon one’s self-ownership by way of appropriating one’s labor.

 Nevertheless, the argument in this passage seems to be quite Lockean in its basic structure.
 Rather than focusing on particular expropriations of this or that labor infused object, the argument attends to the configuration of control over individuals’ actions, time, and decisions that the institution of any (non-trivial) distributive pattern will require.
 According to Nozick, such a configuration of control wrongly treats the individuals who are subject to it without their consent as though they are in part the property of those who establish and exercise that control.
 Note that even here Nozick does not seem to be proposing specific content for the principles of just initial acquisition and just transfer.
-Rather, the goal is to provide a general vindication of the historical entitlement approach by undercutting the end-state and patterned approaches.
+Rather, the aim is to provide a general vindication of the historical entitlement approach by undercutting the end-state and patterned approaches.

 4.3 Nozick’s Lockean Proviso